dhellmann/pymotw/PyMOTW/logging/index.rst

 :Purpose: Report status, error, and informational messages.
 :Python Version: 2.3

-The logging module defines a standard API for reporting errors and status information from all of your modules.
-The key benefit of having the logging API provided by a standard library module is that all python modules can participate in logging, so your application log can include messages from third-party modules.
+The :mod:`logging` module defines a standard API for reporting errors and status information from all of your modules.
+The key benefit of having the logging API provided by a standard library module is that all Python modules can participate in logging, so your application log can include messages from third-party modules.

-It is, of course, possible to log messages with different verbosity levels or to different destinations.
+It is possible to log messages with different verbosity levels or to different destinations.
 Support for writing log messages to files, HTTP GET/POST locations, email via SMTP, generic sockets, or OS-specific logging mechanisms are all supported by the standard module.
 You can also create your own log destination class if you have special requirements not met by any of the built-in classes.

 Logging to a File
 =================

 Most applications are probably going to want to log to a file, so let's start with that case.
-Using the ``basicConfig()`` function, we can set up the default handler so that debug messages are written to a file.
+Using the :func:`basicConfig()` function, we can set up the default handler so that debug messages are written to a file.

 .. include:: logging_file_example.py
     :literal: